Green and Gray: Critical reception

 Green and Gray was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78, based on 5 reviews.
+The reviews considered the album's musical and stylistic elements, with individual assessments varying among publications.
+The Metacritic score reflects the reviews included in its aggregation and does not represent the views of all critics.
+The album was subsequently covered by other music publications and reviewers.